-Almost a year before they married, Thomas and Hannah had a son, who was baptised under the name of Thomas Hobbs Oliver.
-Once his parents had married, he is listed under the surname of Hobbs and when this son married in 1843, is acknowledged on the record as Thomas Hobbs Jnr.
-The couple had four sons:
+Almost a year before they'd married Thomas and Hannah had a son who was baptised under the name of Thomas Hobbs Oliver.
+Once they married, he was only ever listed under the surname of Hobbs and when this son married in 1843, was acknowledged on the record as Thomas Hobbs Jnr.
+They had four sons:

 In 1841, we find Thomas Hobbs (45) Shoemaker in Appleton-Le-Street, Malton, with Hannah Hobbs (40), Thomas Hobbs (20) Farmer, William Hobbs (20) and John Hobbs (7), as well as Harriot Mooring (15) Female Servant, along with George Reveley (15) and Robert Wilkinson (13), Shoemaker's Apprentices.